isabella232/search-promote.en-1/help/c-about-design-menu/c-about-facet-rails.md

 ---
 description: Use Facet Rail to reorder groups of facets on a web page.
-seo-description: Use Facet Rail to reorder groups of facets on a web page.
-seo-title: About Facet Rail
 solution: Target
 subtopic: Navigation
 title: About Facet Rail